Incident-Response

 An incident response plan defines how an organization prepares for, coordinates, and executes its response to security incidents.

-Containment is the phase of incident response focused on limiting damage, stopping spread, and reducing ongoing exposure while the incident is investigated.
+Containment is the incident-response phase focused on limiting damage, slowing spread, and reducing immediate exposure while an incident is still being investigated.

 Recovery is the incident-response phase focused on restoring systems and operations safely after containment and eradication work is sufficiently complete.